GeorgeRPu/GTHacks2018-TextStyleTransfer/README.md

-# TextStyleTransfer
+# GTHacks2018-TextStyleTransfer
 Creates a new sentence with the contents of sentence A but the style of sentence B (to a degree).
 InferSent pulled from a [Facebook repo](https://github.com/facebookresearch/InferSent).
-Made at GTHacks2018.

 ## Dependencies
 - Numpy